leto/test_driven_enlightenment/README.md

 # Intended Audience

+Anybody who wants to learn more about testing software to improve its awesomeness.

 # Reviewer Guidelines

 I appreciate all suggestions and critiques, especially:

- * is the work accurate?
+ * Is the work accurate?
- * is the work complete?
+ * Is the work complete?
- * is the work coherent?
+ * Is the work coherent?
- * are there missing sections and subjects?
+ * Are there missing sections and subjects?
- * are the examples effective?
+ * Are the examples effective?
- * is the flow of information appropriate?
+ * Is the flow of information appropriate?

 # Building this Book